openjdk/guide/src/guide/jbs-jdk-bug-system.md

     * personal information
     * passwords, logins, machine names
     * logs which may include sensitive data
-* If the failure isn't reproducible with an existing OpenJDK test, attach a reproducer if possible, while in a number of cases it isn't possible, having a test case will decrease the time required to resolve the issue.
+* If the failure isn't reproducible with an existing OpenJDK test, attach a reproducer if possible, having a test case will decrease the time required to resolve the issue.
 * Only set [CPU]{.jbs-field} and/or [OS]{.jbs-field} fields if the bug **ONLY** happens on that particular platform or set of platforms.
 * Provide the output of `java -version`  whenever possible - this version information is particularly critical for hangs, JVM bugs, and network issues.
 * Always file separate bugs for different issues.